Are you on the hunt for the best bookstores in NYC?

 We’re just going to say this because we feel it needs to be said.
 We prefer to support independent bookstores and businesses.
 Full stop.

 However…this Barnes & Noble kicks ass.
 It’s huge, with 4 massive floors dedicated to the art of loving books.
-Sure, its corporate, but it’s important that NYC retains a large bookstore that actually stays in business.
+Sure, it is corporate, but it’s important that NYC retains a large bookstore that actually stays in business.
 So many bookstores have closed down in NYC over the last 20 years, as people shift from reading classically bound books to e-readers and phones.
 Or worse…as people stopped reading, wholesale.
 We want to see this store succeed, if only to ease our minds that reading and the love of books will survive and be passed down to future generations.

 We also have sentimental reasons to recommend this bookstore.
 Many a day we walked into this store while killing time in the Union Square neighborhood.
 We have spent hours browsing books here while waiting on friends late to our meetings (we’ve all been there).
 Hours spent sitting in a corner in the Sci-Fi section of this shop, reading and waiting out a New York City thunderstorm.
-Countless days of researching trips while pouring over Lonely Planet guide books in the cafe.
+Countless days of researching trips while pouring over Lonely Planet guidebooks in the cafe.

 All of this is why the Union Square B & N holds a special place in our hearts, and why we think of it as one of the best bookstores in NYC.